skypjack/entt/docs/md/entity.md

 the greater the constraints on what is allowed and what is not.<br/>
 In particular, groups add in some rare cases a limitation on the creation of components during iterations.
 It happens in quite particular cases.
-Given the nature and the scope of the groups, it isn't something in which it will happen to come across probably, but it's good to know it anyway.
+Given the nature and the scope of the groups, it is not something in which it will happen to come across probably, but it is good to know it anyway.

-First of all, it must be said that creating components while iterating a group isn't a problem at all and is done freely as it happens with the views.
+First of all, it must be said that creating components while iterating a group is not a problem at all and is done freely as it happens with the views.
 The same applies to the destruction of components and entities, for which the rules mentioned above apply.